PickingUpPieces/dotfiles-macos/README.md

 # Dotfiles
-My current dotfiles for making life more productive.
+My current dotfiles for making life more fun.

 ## Tiling Experience
 I love i3 (or tiling window managers in general).
 That's why I tried to create an as close as possible experience on macos.